 I will start this section by mentioning that there is more than one model of the Scan N Cut.
 I will cover the CM models and the DX models in this post.

-IMPORTANT: The blade holders are not interchangeable between the CM models and the DX models.
-This is because the CM cutting tools have a manual adjustment and the DX has an auto sensor in the tool.
+IMPORTANT: The blade holders are not backward compatible between the CM models and the DX models.
+The CM cutting tools have a manual adjustment and the DX has an auto sensor in the tool.
+The DX models will accept the CM blades in manual mode…not in the auto sensor selection.
 The CM and DX mats are also not interchangeable.

 Have a quick look here if you would like to find out a bit more information about the models.